X

 It helps control snoring and sleep apnea

-Sleeping on a recliner can help reduce snoring and moderate forms of obstructive sleep apnea by raising the upper body.
-The upright position keeps the airways free, reducing the likelihood of breathing difficulties during the night.
+Sleeping on a recliner can remarkably reduce snoring and moderate forms of obstructive sleep apnea.
+By elevating the upper body, the airways remain more open, significantly decreasing breathing difficulties throughout the night.

 It often relieves back pain